pzelnip/pycascades2021/Readme.md

   still full of distractions (family in background, etc).
 Different people dominate conversations, etc.  Lots of positive things, but at end of the day is very different (in person rejuvenates you, etc, no immersion).
-- Carol: productive in a different way, convos were focussed differently
+- Carol: productive in a different way, conversations were focussed differently
-- Brett: less organic conversations, no 24/7 imemersion, no accidental overhearing of convos that you join in
+- Brett: less organic conversations, no 24/7 immersion, no accidental overhearing of conversations that you join in

 ### Do You Feel Like Communication Has Been Harder Or Easier With Folks?